Unbabel/COMET/docs/html/_sources/running.rst.txt

 After installing COMET you can score you MT outputs with the following command::

-   comet score -s sources.txt -h hypothesis.txt -r references.txt
+   echo -e "Dem Feuer konnte Einhalt geboten werden\nSchulen und Kindergärten wurden eröffnet." >> src.de echo -e "The fire could be stopped\nSchools and kindergartens were open" >> hyp.en echo -e "They were able to control the fire.\nSchools and kindergartens opened" >> ref.en comet score -s src.de -h hyp.en -r ref.en

 You can also specify a metric model using the `---model` flag (see :ref:`models:COMET Metrics` for available metric models)::

-   comet score -s sources.txt -h hypothesis.txt -r references.txt --model wmt-large-da-estimator-1719
+   comet score -s src.de -h hyp.en -r ref.en --model wmt-large-da-estimator-1719

 You can export your results to a JSON file using the `---to_json` flag::

-   comet score -s sources.txt -h hypothesis.txt -r references.txt --to_json output.json
+   comet score -s src.de -h hyp.en -r ref.en --to_json output.json

 Using Python